-Princess said that the Sapphire Princess will redeploy from China to Australia six months earlier than previously planned, with 44 new cruises from five major cities.
-Itineraries for the year-long Australia program will be revealed Feb.
-27. The ship had been scheduled to be based in Shangahi from July through October.
+The Sapphire Princess will redeploy from China to Australia six months earlier than previously planned, with 44 new cruises from five major cities.
+Itineraries for the Australia program will be revealed Feb.
+27. The ship had been scheduled to be based in Shanghai from July through October.

 Celebrity also made changes to the Celebrity Constellation's itinerary on its upcoming March 2 and 17 sailings, replacing its embarkation and disembarkation in Singapore with Dubai.